-Corporate Social Responsibility
+16. Corporate Social Responsibility

-During the year under review as part of its initiatives under Corporate Social Responsibility (CSR), and considering the global pandemic situation, the Company has focused its activities and participated in the projects in the areas of health, hygiene and medical undertaken by various NGOs and Trusts for treatment of
+During the year under review as part of its initiatives under Corporate Social Responsibility (CSR), the Company has expanded its activities and participated in the projects in the areas of health, medical and education undertaken by various NGOs and Trusts.
+These projects are in accordance with Schedule VII of the Companies Act, 2013.